manfredsteyer/angular-oauth2-oidc/README.md

 # Features
 - Logging in via OAuth2 and OpenId Connect (OIDC) Implicit Flow (where user is redirected to Identity Provider)
-- "Logging in" via Password Flow (where user enters his/her password into the client)
+- "Logging in" via Password Flow (where user enters their password into the client)
 - Token Refresh for Password Flow by using a Refresh Token
-- Automatically refreshing a token when/ some time before it expires
+- Automatically refreshing a token when/some time before it expires
 - Querying Userinfo Endpoint
 - Querying Discovery Document to ease configuration
 - Validating claims of the id_token regarding the specs